sunpy/ndcube/docs/slicing.rst

 The value in this is that it enables users to slice all the members of the collection simultaneously from the `~ndcube.NDCollection` level.
 This can only be done for aligned axes.
 Non-aligned axes must be sliced separately.
-Nonethless, `~ndcube.NDCollection`'s slicing capability represents one of its greatest advantages over a simple Python `dict`, making it a powerful tool for rapidly and reliably cropping multiple components of a data set to a region of interest.
+Nonetheless, `~ndcube.NDCollection`'s slicing capability represents one of its greatest advantages over a simple Python `dict`, making it a powerful tool for rapidly and reliably cropping multiple components of a data set to a region of interest.
 This has the potential to drastically speed up analysis workflows.

 To demonstrate, let's instantiate an `~ndcube.NDCollection` with aligned axes, as we did in the :ref:`ndcollection` section.